-While you can use video projects at many different levels, some of the elements in your rubric are going to be the same, whether you’re assigning a video to a high school physics class or using Animoto for a fourth grade vocabulary project.
+You can use video projects at many different levels.
+Some of the elements in your rubric are going to be the same, whether you’re assigning a video to a high school physics class or using Animoto for a fourth grade vocabulary project.

 Here are some things to include when developing a video project rubric:

-While you can assess the style and flair of the video itself, that should really take second place to the student’s process — how a student researched the project, chose images, and organized their information.
+The style and flair of the video itself should really take second place to the student’s process — how a student researched the project, chose images, and organized their information.
 When your rubric reflects that, you’re truly assessing what a student learned.

 How are you grading your students’ Animoto videos?
-Let us know in the comments below, or message us on Facebook or Twitter.
+Let us know in our Facebook group, the Animoto Social Video Marketing Community.